KonstantinDao/Intersection/README.md

 ## Helpful background knowledge
 - Mongoose is a ODM (Object Data Modelling) which simplify database access

+## matching requirement
+- call matching algorithm method for room id

 ## Tasks / issues
-- implement matching algorithm in roomService.js
+- [ ] implement matching functionality
+    - [x] User object containing selection of interests
-- refactoring: declare service classes for user and matching endpoint
+    - [x] get interests object for each user in room and add to array
-- refactor functions to align with conventions
-- refactor routes for better readability
+    - [ ] call bestMatchForUser algorithm for each group of three
+    - [ ] special case number participants not divisable by three
 - api testing for room endpoint
+- connection with frontend

+### Low priority
-- fix bug: if more then two matchings are in db and method deleteAllMatching is called, then error appear in console
+- [ ] fix bug: if more then two matchings are in db and method deleteAllMatching is called, then error appear in console
-- better error handling especially in cases like above
+    - use pre hook for dependencies
+- [x] refactoring: declare service classes for user and matching endpoint
+- [ ] refactor functions to align with conventions
+- [x] refactor routes for better readability
+- [ ] implement getAllRoomsByUserId(id)